SylviaNyamwathi/Case_Study/README.md

 ## 8. Monitoring

 Detail: [`documentation/monitoring.md`](documentation/monitoring.md).
 Reads
-from artefacts the pipeline already writes — no log scraping needed.
+from artefacts the pipeline already writes.

 - **Paging:** reconciliation failure · schema drift · no file by SLA+2h · any
   dbt test failure on the fact or a mart.